VS Code Extension

 - Python 3.10+ (for Skylos CLI)

-- OpenAI or Anthropic API key (for AI features)
+- OpenAI or Anthropic API key only for LLM fix generation

 The Skylos VS Code extension brings real-time bug detection to your editor.
-It combines static analysis from the Skylos CLI with AI-powered code review that runs as you type.
+It combines static analysis from the Skylos CLI with local in-loop verification for changed code and optional LLM-powered fixes.

 Installation